marcin-piela/react-fetching-library/README.md

 # react-fetching-library

-Use hooks or FACC's (Function as Child Component) to fetch data in easy way.
+Use hooks or FACC's (Function as Child Component) to fetch data in an easy way.
 No dependencies!
 Just React under the hood.

-Request and response interceptors allows you to easily customize connection with API (add authorization, refresh token, cache etc).
+Request and response interceptors allows you to easily customize connection with API (add authorization, refresh token, cache, etc).

 Library allows you to use it with connection of React Suspense ([read more about React Suspense](https://blog.logrocket.com/async-rendering-in-react-with-suspense-5d0eaac886c8)) to easily maintain loading state in application.